I mentioned previously that I wanted to post how Subversion works (on the surface, for beginners) and how I use it for my development needs.

 After making your change, type the following (where filename is, obviously, the actual filename).

 $ svn commit filename

 This usually opens up the system default editor (often vim or nano on Unix systems), into which one enters a log message; that’s used as the log message when you save and quit the editor.
 In case you’re on Windows or some weird Linux distribution, this might not work for you, so you’ll have to specify another flag.

 $ svn commit --message="Change summary" filename Sending filename Transmitting file data .
 Committed revision 1234.

-(Here the dollar sign is useful to indicate lines of user input vs. lines of output — the second to fourth lines are output, without the dollar sign.)
+(Here the dollar sign, the placeholder for the prompt, is useful to indicate lines of user input vs. lines of output — the second to fourth lines are output, without the dollar sign.)